 |Hispanic or Latino||10,343|

-Education appeals to people across the globe.
+Americans aren’t the only ones with an interest in Education.
 About 1.2% of those with this major are international students.

 How Much Do Education Majors Make?